dturvene/ring-buffer/README.md

-This project demonstrates an efficient, portable [ringbuffer](https://en.wikipedia.org/wiki/Circular_buffer) design suitable for embedded projects, the Linux kernel and user-space code.
+This project demonstrates an efficient, portable [ringbuffer](https://en.wikipedia.org/wiki/Circular_buffer) design suitable for embedded projects, the device drivers and user-space code.
 The code is written in `C`.
 The reason I developed this project is there are many implementations of a ringbuffer (see research secion) but none met my requirements.